kavia-common/cloudunify-pro-v1-287143-293501/BackendAPI/kavia-docs/api-endpoints.md

 Two new ingestion endpoints are available for API-based data loading.
 Both endpoints accept JSON arrays and perform validated upserts into the database.

-Security: endpoints are scaffolded with bearerAuth (JWT) via a placeholder dependency.
-Validation currently allows all requests; enable real auth later.
+Security: endpoints require bearerAuth (JWT) and validate tokens.

 ## POST /resources/bulk